 - Note that the same article, at different reading levels, has different URLs.
 Choose the URL that corresponds to the reading level you want for your classroom.

-- Note that adding a Britannica School link to a Google Doc or other non-Summit system will not work, because the student will not be entering Britannica directly from the Summit Learning Platform (www.summitlearning.org).
+- Note that adding a Britannica School link to a Google Doc or other non-Summit system will not work, because the student will not be entering Britannica School directly from the Summit Learning platform (www.summitlearning.org).

 How Should Britannica School be Treated by School IT systems?

-All direct links to Britannica School in the base curriculum are included in the ‘whitelist’ that Summit provides to school IT departments.
+All direct links to Britannica School in the Base Curriculum are included in the Base Curriculum URL Allowlist that Summit provides to school IT departments.
 However, because curiosity is one of the key habits of success in the Summit model, schools are encouraged to allow the entire Britannica School site (https://school.eb.com/) to be accessible to students (if it corresponds with your school IT policy).
-That will allow students to change reading level, explore additional pages on the site and access search results.
+That will allow students to change their reading level, explore additional pages on the site, and access search results.

 Britannica School vs. Britannica Kids